If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

 Here’s a rundown of important KPIs to watch throughout your reporting to ensure that you can translate your data into action.

 The importance of tracking emails and calls is two-fold.
 Not only are you trying to determine how productive your reps are, but also how many of these actions result in demos and bookings.

 Based on completed sales activities, you can determine which actions are most valuable and which reps are crushing their quotas.

 New deals added

 For the sake of your reps and revenue, you should ideally be adding new deals consistently.
-If not, you should go back to the drawing board and restrategize how to drive more leads into your pipeline.
+If you’re not consistently increasing your number of deals, you should go back to the drawing board and re-strategize how to drive more leads into your pipeline.